Five Site Selection Do’s and Don’tsPinot's Palette

-Advice on finding the best location to open a Pinot’s Palette studio, from Kristin Humphrey, Director of Franchise Operations
+Advice on finding the best location to open a Pinot’s Palette studio from the Pinot’s Palette Operations Team.

 The most exciting part of the journey toward opening the doors of your Pinot’s Palette is selecting the right location.
-My primary function as Director of Franchise Operations is to assist franchisee partners with this process every step of the way—from site selection to signing the lease.
+The Pinot’s Palette Operations Team assists franchisee partners with this process every step of the way—from site selection to signing the lease.

 Location, location, location—it’s not just a mantra for homebuyers.
 Location is a key consideration for a new business.
-I’ve assisted more than 40 franchisee partners around the country find exactly the right place.
+We’ve assisted more than 140 franchisee partners around the country find the right place.

 Here’s a guide to finding the best location for your new Pinot’s Palette studio, and avoiding common site selection mistakes along the way.

 #1.
 Don’t let details get in the way of the big picture.